sourcegraph/sourcegraph-public-snapshot/docs/features/ignoring_generated_files.md

 # Syntax

-The file paths are always '/'-separated ones, and the syntax simply causes `*` to match any sequence of characters.
+The file paths are always '/'-separated ones, and the syntax simply causes `*` to match any string, including the empty string and strings containing slashes.
 For example:

 | Pattern      | Description                                           |
 |--------------|-------------------------------------------------------|